studimeyt/studimeyt/README.md

 <h1 align="center">Hi 👋, I'm Harshit Srivastava</h1>
 <h3 align="center">I'm Harshit Srivastava, Undergrad at Manipal University Jaipur.
 Aspiring to become an Android app developer/Game developer.
-I like working on real-life problems and trying to solve them using mobile applications.
+I like working on real-life problems and app development helps me do the same.
 I have a good understanding of game development and the app development part is under progress.
 I have also enjoy exploring other domains like 3D modeling, ML and WebDev.</h3>

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=studimeyt" alt="studimeyt" /></a> </p>